mxcl/PromiseKit/_posts/2014-03-10-basic-promises.markdown

 @end
 {% endhighlight %}

 The code is ugly, error handling is tricky, the error path spreads over multiple methods and the 90% path is buried inside asynchronicity boilerplate and error handling.
 Surely there is a better way?
-Enter PromiseKit:
+Promises are a better way:

 {% highlight objectivec %}
 #import <PromiseKit.h>